 PLEASE bear with me...

 Even though you're writing fantasy, you're writing for a modern readership.
-You have to ask yourself if you're writing soft porn - along the lines of an erotic tale of "forbidden love," which is meant to titillate while deftly avoiding the emotional issues that would be present in such a real life situation - or if you're writing an honest and realistic exploration of the subject matter.
+You have to ask yourself if you're content would be objectionable to your readership.
+Some staries of "forbidden love," are is meant to titillate while deftly avoiding the emotional issues that would be present in such a real life situation - or if you're writing an honest and realistic exploration of the subject matter.

 If the latter is the case, as you suggest it is, and if the reader can say "I may not agree with what these characters do, but given their situation I can understand it," you may be all right.